 The next year I tried something radically different and all my own idea.
 First the timing.
 I started in January and did one graft every week or so until the buds began to open in the spring.
 Choosing the rootstock and host of a similar width.
 Slicing each at a 45 degree angle with a sharp (kitchen) knife, then tying them together (see photos).
 First with an elastic band, then plumber’s ptfe tape, and finally raffia.
 This was really quick and it felt like the right method, but from ten grafts I only got one.
 This was an apple (which fruited too), and makes me think the species is probably just as important.

-This year I did it differently again.
-Using a scalpel I made a cut into the rootstock, then cut the graft in a vee shape, inserting that into the cut.
+The following year I did it differently again.
+Using a scalpel made a cut into the rootstock, then cut the graft in a vee shape, inserting that into the cut.
 Followed by tying as above.
 Timing was done by asking someone in town, around March I think, later than I imagined, and the budding didn’t occur until May.
 Out of ten I got eight that took (a couple with fruit too).
 The ones that failed were on thick or tall rootstock, so perhaps the younger the better.
 I also lost the original graft to some kind of fungus inside the branches, it just rotted away, but only on the graft, not the rootstock.
 Weird.

 A friend in California, with 42 years experience with grafting apricots, has published a useful guide.
 Download the page from his site by clicking here or go direct and look for the relevant blog.
 He has also recommended another site, click here to download a pdf of that as well.